Blue Hen Mall: History and design

 The Woolco store was shuttered in early 1983, along with the rest of the Woolworth-owned chain.
 It was replaced by a Roses Discount Store later in the same year.

 In 1987, the mall announced a $400,000 renovation project, planned for completion by the mall’s 20th birthday.
 New signage with blue neon accents was added to the center court, and the hanging clock was removed on August 27, 1987.

 By the early 1990s, the mall's inline store spaces were mostly occupied by locally owned stores and restaurants, including Sheila's Craft and Party World, Earle Teat Music, First State Coin, and Pizza Delight by Giacomo.
-A handful of national chains, including GNC and Radio Shack, remained at the mall into its final years.
+A handful of national chains, including GNC, Radio Shack, and Waldenbooks remained at the mall into its final years.
+In 1991, a miniature golf course opened at the mall, improving entertainment options.
 A 1992 News Journal market survey showed the Dover Mall drawing a higher percentage of Dover-area shoppers, with 56% regularly shopping at the Dover Mall versus 47% at the Blue Hen Mall.

 The mall's troubles accelerated in 1993.
 JCPenney relocated from the Blue Hen Mall to a newly built space at the Dover Mall in August 1993.
 Woolworth closed their Blue Hen Mall store after the 1993 holiday season as part of a larger corporate restructuring.
 Roses closed their Blue Hen Mall location on March 19, 1994, due to the chain entering Chapter 11 bankruptcy.